 - Capacity: four to twenty four screw-cap microvials (0.5, 1.5, and 2.0 ml) each containing to 400 mg (wet weight) bio-sample

-- Shaking speed: Continuously variable (analog slider), 2000-3800 strokes/min.
+- Shaking speed: Digitally variable from 2400-3800 strokes/min.
 The calculated M/sec "performance" value is greater than all competitive beadbeater-type cell disrupters on the market.

 - Throw or stroke displacement: 7/8 inches

-- Timer: 0-5 minute digital, with auto reset
+- Timer: Digital 0-5 minute with auto reset and 3 programmable presets

 - Removable vial-holding cassette